Minnesota All Star Prospects

 • vii.
 Eden Prairie

-It was pretty clear that a target beta test group of 6 to 8 teams could be achieved.
+It took barely two weeks to find out that many guys, but not all, guys were enthusiastic to add somehting to their program menus.
+It was clear that a target beta test group of 6 to 8 teams could be achieved.
 The idea was viable.
 A proposal could be generated assuming additional steps were taken.

 More Steps To Take - If Proposal Development Had Finished